![]() |

 and unwarranted jargon may confuse the reader.

-Example of Concise Writing (Correct): To complete the
+Example of Concise Writing (Correct):

 task, assess the situation before deciding.